alias8/reactnd-project-readable-starter/api-server/README.md

 # API Server

+This server code was provided as part of the project, and shouldn't have to be modified.
-To install and start the API server, run the following commands in this directory:
+To install and start the API server, run the following commands from the directory one level above this one:

-* `yarn`
+* `yarn run install`
 * `yarn run server`

 ## Using The Server